benedekrozemberczki/GraphWaveletNeuralNetwork/README.md

 ```
 ### Datasets

-The code takes an input graph in a csv file.
+The code takes the edge list of the graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
-Sample graphs for the `Twitch Brasilians` and `Wikipedia Chameleons` are included in the  `input/` directory.
+A sample graph for `Cora` is included in the  `input/` directory.
+In addition to the edgelist there is a JSON file with the sparse features and a csv with the target variable.

 ### Options